BitBrew/event-docs/danlawudp-events/hard-acceleration.md

 # Hard Acceleration
 An acceleration event is generated if the vehicle's acceleration and speed are greater than or equal to the device's configured thresholds.
+This event can be multiple seconds long.

 ## Attributes
 - body (object)